331F22/resources/setup.md

 they should be for you on your local machine or the school server.
 (You can also use FileZilla to copy the .env files to the school server.)
 You should not change the .env.sample file unless you are adding a new variable to the project.
+    * clinet REACT\_APP\_HOST is the url to connect to the node database server.
+    You will need to modify the 3000 port to what you used for the server and switch between localhost on your local machine and csci331.cs.montana.edu on the school server.
+There are comments next to which is which in the .env.sample file.
+    * server DBPORT is the port the mysql is using.
+You will not need to change this on the server but may need to change it on your local machine.
 3. Repeat 1 and 2 in the server directory